Estimated reading time: 5 minutes

-- Remove the green leaves and silk from the sweet corn and with a sharp knife cut the kernels from the cobs.
+- Remove the green leaves and silk from the sweet corn, and cut the kernels from the cobs with a sharp knife.
 (Note it’s easy to do this by holding the corn in a large bowl)

-- Add sweet corn kernels into a large saucepan and add remaining ingredients.
+- Add sweet corn kernels into a large saucepan and add the remaining ingredients.

-- Bring just to the boil stirring to dissolve the sugar.
+- Bring just to a boil stirring to dissolve the sugar.

-- Once boiled and sugar dissolved turn down and gently simmer for 30 minutes, stirring occasionally.
+- Once boiled and the sugar has dissolved, turn down and gently simmer for 30 minutes, stirring occasionally.